eherra/catebook/README.md

 <img src="https://github.com/eherra/catebook/blob/main/src/main/resources/images/loggedUser.png">

+At your own profile page and others - you can leave comments to the wall.
+The comment will include your cate name, time when creating the comment, context and amount of likes of the comment (zero if hasn't received any likes).

 ### Photo album
 **View from photo album.**
 <img src="https://github.com/eherra/catebook/blob/main/src/main/resources/images/albumpage.png" witdth="827%" height="519">
 If you are a visitor of the profile page, you have no access for the buttons "Change to profile photo" and "Delete photo" buttons.

+In album you can have max 10 photos at the time.
+In case you want to add more, please delete photos before adding more.
+You can scroll the photos with buttons "previous" and "next" which will appear on top the photo.
+In a case you are on index 0 at the album, "previous" button disappears and index 9 or last photo of your album - "next" button disappears.

 ### Friends
 On platform you send friend requests to other cates, and if they accept the request - you will became friends.